jhm-ciberman/docs_gm/README.md

 Each **template** can have multiple **designs**.

 `docs_gm` includes on integrated default template (called `docs_gm-basic`).
-That template includes three posible designs:
+That template includes three possible designs:

 - `onepage` (The default)
 - `multipage`